Algiers tramway: TA network

 A pre-World War 1 postcard of TA trams on the Bab-el-Oued avenue.

 The third network was operated by the Société des tramways algériens (TA), a company which was a subsidiary of the Thomson-Houston enterprise that also operated several tram networks in mainland France.
 The TA network consisted of one line with two branches that ran between the Hôpital du Dey, in Bab-el-Oued, south to Yusuf via the Place du Gouvernement.
 At Yusuf, the network branched off with a line running east to the Colonne Voirol and another running west to the Boulevard Bru.
-The network, in its totality, measured 14 kilometres in length.
-The first section of the line, from the Hôpital du Dey to the Colonne Voirol, was put into service on the 14th of April 1898, while the branch to the Boulevard Bru began regular service in 1900.
+The network, in its totality, measured 14 km in length.
+The first section of the line, from the Hôpital du Dey to the Colonne Voirol, was put into service on April 14, 1898, while the branch to the Boulevard Bru began regular service in 1900.
 By the start of the Second World War, the TA had become one of the most modern tram systems in French territory, however its success would be short-lived, mostly due to the introduction of trolleybuses on the tramway's route.
-On the 8th of April 1940, the Boulevard Bru branch would be closed and replaced by trolleybuses running from the boulevard to the Grande Poste, while on the 26th of April 1941, the line to the Colonne Voirol was also replaced by trolleybuses, thus reducing the TA network to a single line running from the Hôpital du Dey to Yusuf.
+On April 8, 1940, the Boulevard Bru branch would be closed and replaced by trolleybuses running from the boulevard to the Grande Poste, while on April 26, 1941, the line to the Colonne Voirol was also replaced by trolleybuses, thus reducing the TA network to a single line running from the Hôpital du Dey to Yusuf.

 Like with the CFRA trams, the continued existence of the remaining TA line after the Second World War was heavily criticized by both city authorities and local motorists due to the trams clashing with car traffic.
-As such, the final trams ran on the TA network, and in the city of Algiers as a whole, on the 12th of September 1959.
+As such, the final trams ran on the TA network, and in the city of Algiers as a whole, on September 12, 1959.